Random links

 About Julien Tinnes

-I am currently a security engineer and project manager at France Telecom R&D. I am responsible for the conception and development of security tools and infrastructures for penetration tests and security evaluations.
-Our targets include embedded devices, operating systems, regular applications and web applications.
+Previously, I was a security engineer and technical project manager at Orange Labs, formerly France Telecom R&D. I was responsible for the conception and development of security tools and infrastructures for penetration tests and security evaluations.
+Our targets included embedded devices, operating systems, regular applications and web applications.

-I am also a part-time lecturer for various French engineering schools: ENST (Ecole Nationale Superieure des Télécommunications - Telecom Paris), INT (Institut National des Télécommunications) and ECE (Ecole Centrale d'Electronique).
+I am also a part-time lecturer for various French Grandes Ecoles: ENST (Ecole Nationale Superieure des Télécommunications - Now Telecom ParisTech), INT (Institut National des Télécommunications - Now Telecom SudParis) and ECE (Ecole Centrale d'Électronique).

 I give lectures about system architectures and various security-related topics.